 Therapies and supports for social communication disorder

-Because social communication disorder (SCD) was defined only in 2013, there are currently no therapies or interventions specifically for SCD.
-Also, there’s little evidence about how successful existing therapies are for SCD.
+There are currently no therapies or interventions specifically for social communication disorder.
+Also, there’s little evidence about how successful existing therapies are for social communication disorder.

-But children with SCD and children with autism spectrum disorder (ASD) have many of the same difficulties.
-This means that children with SCD can use the same types of therapies and interventions as children with ASD.
+But children with social communication disorder and children with autism spectrum disorder (ASD) have many of the same difficulties.
+This means that children with social communication disorder can use the same types of interventions as children with ASD.